 The trade in plastic across international borders remains largely unregulated and most plastic value chains do not have a global feedback loop to hold upstream stakeholders accountable for their products after the point of sale.
 As of now, there is no universal governance mechanism or regulatory body to ensure transparency and accountability of actors across the entire plastics value chain.

-In the UK, PRNs are issued by accredited preprocessors and act as an incentive to recycle.
+In the UK, the system is based on packaging and Packaging Recovery Notes (PRN.
+PRNs are issued by accredited preprocessors and act as an incentive to recycle.
 They are a way for businesses to offset the amount of packaging that they place into the market.
 Packaging producers and handlers are obligated to purchase a number of PRNs every year based on the type and amount of packaging they handle.
-This is referred to as the businesses PRN obligation.
+This is referred to as the businesses' PRN obligation.